wikimedia/pywikibot/ROADMAP.rst

 Improvements and Bugfixes
 -------------------------

+* pywikibot.argv has been fixed for pwb.py wrapper if called with global args (T254435)
+* A new method User.is_locked() was added to determine whether the user is currently locked globally (T249392)
+* A new method APISite.is_locked() was added to determine whether a given user or user id is locked globally (T249392)
+* APISite.get_globaluserinfo() method was added to retrieve globaluserinfo for any user or user id (T163629)
+* APISite.globaluserinfo attribute may be deleted to force reload
+* APISite.is_blocked() method has a force parameter to reload that info
+* Allow family files in base_dir by default
+* Only ignore FileExistsError when creating the api cache (T295924)
 * Make pwb wrapper script a pywikibot entry point for scripts (T139143, T270480)
 * Enable -version and --version with pwb wrapper or code entry point (T101828)
 * Retry upload if 'copyuploadbaddomain' API error occurs (T294825)